The photonics industry in figures

 Location

-113 companies with almost 10,000 employees are based in the Saale city and the neighboring Saale-Holzland district and generate around 61% of the industry’s sales.
+123 companies with over 11,000 employees are based in the Saale city and the neighboring Saale-Holzland district and generate 75% of the sector’s turnover.

 Only a few companies employ more than 250 people.
-The two largest employers are ZEISS and JENOPTIK with a total of more than 4,000 employees.
+The two largest employers are ZEISS and JENOPTIK.

 Main focus